top of page

 7 Days in the Fire

 I remember coming home from leave once and Mama said, “Helen, you walk with your head held high as if you have a book on top of your head.”
-Obviously, we had both forgotten about our tribe walking into church and Daddy insisting on us walking with our heads held high.
+Apparently, we had both forgotten about our tribe walking into church and Daddy insisting on us walking with our heads held high.
 I obeyed my earthly father and heavenly Father and wrote the book I promised God I’d write, then published it in 2008.

 bottom of page